Kaiden-AC/sepless/README.md

 # sepless

 This project is a modified version of sepless from the seposfun repository.
-All patches have been removed except the one that patches the "AppleSEPBooter bootSEP" string.
+All patches have been removed except the one that patches the 'AppleSEPBooter bootSEP' function.

 ## Building